-This little app takes a unique approach to show you how bad the air quality is where you live.
+This little tool takes a unique approach compared to other air quality checking apps.
 Instead of throwing up the usual array of numbers, Sh**t!
 I Smoke shows the cigarette equivalent of the air you breathe.

 For example, it might say “Shoot!
 You’ll smoke 2.7 cigarettes today” rather than simply telling you the AQI levels.
-You can still check those specific metrics by selecting More Details.
+You can still check those specific metrics by selecting More Details, though.
 To augment the experience, the app even plays a smoke animation on the right edge of the screen.

-Plus, its background in the menu bar even adapts to the conditions, like bright red for unhealthy environments.
+Plus, its background in the menu bar even adapts to the conditions, such as showing bright red for unhealthy environments.
 Apart from this, you don’t have many options except for manually choosing a ZIP code.
 At the time of writing, Air only works in the United States.